Sajjan offers grim assessment of military, stops short of promising new funds

 “But I’m going to hold my vote until I hear the policy and in particular whether the funding commitments are next year, five years, or 25 years (from now),” he said.

-“Because it’s an old trick, of course, for defence to say ‘yes we’re solving everybody’s funding problems’, but they’re really solved 25 years from now.”
+“Because it’s an old trick, of course, for defence to say ‘yes, we’re solving everybody’s funding problems’, but they’re really solved 25 years from now.”

-Others were outright skeptical over whether the Liberal defence policy, which is expected next week, would set the military on a road to a stronger future.
+Some were skeptical over whether the Liberal defence policy, which is expected next week, would set the military on a road to a stronger future.

+One of the minister’s key messages was that the Liberals had rigorously analyzed the real costs of different procurement projects, and the defence policy as a whole.

+Defence analyst David Perry of the Canadian Global Affairs Institute said that would help solve some of the problems, but not all.

-The minister in his speech accused previous governments, especially the Conservatives, for hamstringing the military by making short-term decisions and not taking a long-term view of what it needs to succeed.
+The minister also accused previous governments, especially the Conservatives, of hamstringing the military by making short-term decisions and not taking a long-term view of what it needs to succeed.

 But Stephen Saideman, a military expert at Carleton University, suggested the Liberal decision to buy Super Hornet fighter jets on an interim basis ran counter to that message.